meerapatelmd/polyester2/README.md

 status](https://www.r-pkg.org/badges/version/polyester2)](https://CRAN.R-project.org/package=polyester2)
 <!-- badges: end -->

-The goal of polyester2 is to create a simulated OMOP CDM database for data modeling.
+This package creates a simulated patient population using Synthea and ETL it into the OMOP Common Data Model.

 ## Installation